SihanXU/sihanxu.github.io/_pages/about.md

 I am proud to collaborate with distinguished academics such as Prof. [Joyce Chai](https://web.eecs.umich.edu/~chaijy/) and Prof. [Honglak Lee](https://web.eecs.umich.edu/~honglak/).
 Additionally, I'm also working with [Ziqiao Ma](https://mars-tin.github.io/), [Yidong Huang](https://h6kplus.github.io/owenhuang.github.io/) from the University of Michigan and [Jiayi Pan](https://www.jiayipan.me/) from UC Berkeley.

-Feel free to contact me!
+## I will apply for phd at Fall 2025, so feel free to contact me!

 # News